darkoradovic/restaurant_app/README.md

 ## 📝 Project description

 Full stack NextJS 13 food delivery app build from scratch using Prisma, MongoDB, Tailwind CSS, Typescript , Next Auth and a lot more.
+The focus isn't on UI, it is on the functionality and relation between FE and BE

 ## 💻 Project Features